 Where should you begin?
 We believe creating a business plan = planning for success.
 A business plan can be simple or complex, but is an important part of the process of starting a business.
 AADC has created a BUSINESS PLAN WORKBOOK which will help you develop your business plan.
 The Small Business Administration (SBA) has a very helpful step-by-step tool to guide you in the creation of your business plan.
 You'll find many resources are available online such as Starting and Managing a Business on the SBA website.
 Another educational resource is the Ashland/Bayfield County Inventors & Entrepreneurs Organization quarterly Business on Stage programs which feature presentations from local successful business people who share their experiences about developing and growing a business.

 Starting and managing a business takes motivation, desire, and talent, plus research and planning.
 Taking the time up front to explore, evaluate and plan business and personal goals will greatly increase your chance for success.
 Creating a comprehensive and well-thought-out business plan provides a road map and is a valuable tool that will help you to think through important issues and establish milestones to gauge your progress.
 Consider why you want to go into business, your qualifications, and how much time you can devote to managing your business.
 Is the proposed business a good fit for you and your family?
 What are your goals and what sacrifices will be necessary to achieve those goals?

 As you take the following steps and create your business plan, be sure to include an action timetable.

-- Create a team of financial and legal advisors.
-They will help you determine which bookkeeping method and legal structure is right for your business.
+Create a team of financial and legal advisors.
+They will help you determine which bookkeeping method and legal structure are right for your business.
 Register your business name, establish business bank accounts and obtain as necessary a business tax identification number, licenses and permits.

+Still need help?
 AADC staff is available and will gladly assist you in finding the resources you need to be successful.
-Give us a call at (715) 682-8344!
+GIve us a call at 715-682-8344!